Biography

 He went on to residency training in orthopedic surgery at Tufts Medical Center in Boston, MA.
 He was elected to attend the AOA residence leadership conference and named outstanding chief resident.
 He completed his post-graduate training with a fellowship in surgery of the hand and upper extremity at Tufts Medical Center and the prestigious New England Baptist Hospital.

 Dr. Hoyer’s clinical expertise encompasses all areas of the adult upper extremity, including traumatic injuries, degenerative conditions, sports injuries, and peripheral nerve disorders.
 He is also well versed in traumatic injuries to the pediatric upper extremity.
-He has a special interest in elbow pathology, including fractures, instability, elbow arthroscopy, and elbow replacement.
-Additionally, he is interested in primary and revision total joint arthroplasty of the shoulder.?
+He has a special interest in shoulder and elbow pathology, including fractures, instability, shoulder and elbow arthroscopy, and shoulder and elbow replacement.

 Dr. Hoyer is a diplomat of the American Academy of Orthopedic Surgeons.
-He is a member of the American Society for Surgery of the Hand, American Association for Hand Surgery, AMA and the Indiana State Medical Association.
-He is an Emerging Leader in the American Orthopedic Association and one of the 2021 ASSH Young Leaders
+He is a member of the American Society for Surgery of the Hand, American Association for Hand Surgery, and the Indiana State Medical Association.

 More About Dr. Hoyer